 Review troubleshooting tasks for common problems.

 If Deploy is not performing as expected, you might need to do some troubleshooting or change settings.
-You can also contact your TAM for assistance.

 For your own review or to assist support, you can compile Deploy logs and files that are relevant for troubleshooting.